Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation: Experiments

-\textbf{Main results.} On CIFAR-10, we have four evaluation scenarios, since there are two teacher-student pairs and two diffusion models.
+On CIFAR-10, we have four evaluation scenarios, since there are two teacher-student pairs and two diffusion models.
 On Food-101, we have two evaluation scenarios, as we use the same teacher-student pairs, but only one diffusion model.
-In total, we compare our framework (ASPKD) with Black-Box Ripper \cite{barbalau-NeurIPS-2020} and Knockoff Nets \cite{orekondy-cvpr-2019} in six scenarios.
-The maximum number of API calls per class takes values in the set $\{1,2,4,...,4096\}$ for the four CIFAR-10 scenarios, and the set $\{1,2,4,...,512,800\}$ for the two Food-101 scenarios.
-The corresponding results are presented in Figure \ref{all_results}.
-The synthetic training data is generated using GLIDE for the plots on the first column, and Stable Diffusion for the rest.
-For the plots on the first row, the teacher-student pair is represented by AlexNet$\rightarrow$Half-AlexNet.
+Finally, on FER+, we consider one scenario which involves transformer-based models.
+In total, we compare our framework (ASPKD) with Black-Box Ripper \citep{barbalau-NeurIPS-2020}, Knockoff Nets \citep{orekondy-cvpr-2019}, IDEAL \citep{zhang-ICLR-2022} and ZSDB3KD \citep{wang-ICML-2021} in seven scenarios.
+The maximum number of API calls per class takes values in the set $\{1,2,4,...,4096\}$ for the four CIFAR-10 scenarios, the set $\{1,2,4,...,512,800\}$ for the two Food-101 scenarios, and the set $\{1,2,4,...,2048,3280\}$ for the FER+ scenario.
+The corresponding results are presented in Figures \ref{all_results} and \ref{vit_results}.
+The synthetic training data is generated using GLIDE for the plots on the first column in Figure \ref{all_results}, and Stable Diffusion for the rest.
+For the plots on the first row in Figure \ref{all_results}, the teacher-student pair is represented by AlexNet$\rightarrow$Half-AlexNet.
 For the second row, the teacher-student pair is ResNet-50$\rightarrow$ResNet-18.
 In each plot, we present results with two versions for ASPKD, corresponding to the type of labels returned by the teacher, soft or hard.